Scaling vs. Summing

 The Core Principle: Inexact vs. Exact Numbers

-This is the single most important concept for resolving significant figure ambiguity.
+This concept resolves all significant figure ambiguity.

 Inexact Numbers